readium/annotations/README.md

 An annotation refers to a segment of a resource, which is identified by one or more Selectors.
 The nature of the Selector and methods to describe segments are dependent on the type of resource.

-An EPUB annotation (where the publication is not protected by DRM with character copy restriction):
+An EPUB annotation:

 * MUST contain a TextQuoteSelector,
-* MUST contain an EPUB CFI FragmentSelector,
+* MAY contain an EPUB CFI FragmentSelector,
 * MAY contain a DomRangeSelector,
 * MAY contain an HTML FragmentSelector,
 * MAY contain a ProgressionSelector.

-An EPUB annotation (where the publication is protected by DRM with character copy restriction):

-* MUST NOT contain a TextQuoteSelector,
-* MUST contain an EPUB CFI FragmentSelector,
-* MAY contain an HTML FragmentSelector,
-* MAY contain a DomRangeSelector,
-* MAY contain a ProgressionSelector.
+Warning: there is an open discussion about the selector to be used as _lingua franca_ for EPUB.
+TextQuoteSelectors are problematic when the content is protected by a DRM with character copy restrictions, but EPUB CFI are problematic for other reasons.

 A PDF annotation: